 One thing to keep in mind, however, is that white clover doesn’t necessarily handle repeat high traffic very well, so it is recommended to mix the clover in with high traffic grass.

 White clover is also able to withstand grazing very well.
 Due to its high protein content that stands at 28%, this makes it an excellent source of nutrition for many farm animals.
-However, one thing to watch out for is bloat in your cattle, which is why white clover is recommended as a mixture with one or more grasses for pasture.
+While cows can eat clover, one thing to watch out for is bloat, which is why white clover is recommended as a mixture with one or more grasses for pasture.

 With its ability to produce 80-130 pounds per acre, white clover does not need to be fertilized and is an excellent nitrogen-fixer.
 This can save you time, effort, and money.

 White clover is able to break up and prevent soil compaction thanks to featuring a very thick and interconnected root system.

 White clover acts as an excellent weed cover thanks to its large biomass production and ability to compete well in less than favorable conditions.